Please follow government guidance or guidance specific to your local area, as it changes often.

 Health and safety

-- Ensuring good ventilation in the workplace
+- Ensuring good ventilation in the workplace by letting fresh air in; and

 If you need further advice on what benefits you could claim during this time, we have a webpage on financial support for families whose income is affected by coronavirus.